What is a Game Production Cycle?

 You will also need to test your game.
 You can hire people to test your game, allow Alpha or early access to your game and your fans can help you or you can just test it in-house.
 There’s no wrong way to test a game, but if you can, you should get as many different testers to help you find as many bugs as possible.
 And if you’re developing an Android or PC game, you should have it tested on as many different devices as possible.

-There are many roles for the game production process.
+There are many roles in the game production process.
 A larger company will have more employees with specialized skills, like lighting or texturing.
 On the other hand, smaller studios will need team members with a full stack of skills and team members may take on several responsibilities of the game production cycle.
 Remember, every member of your team is an important part of getting your game to the consumer.
 Love and respect all of your team members.

 Part 4: Marketing